 Concept and Implementation

-In this thesis, a location prediction model is proposed.
-The location prediction model predicts the future visits based on the current location.
+In this chapter, we describe the construction of a location prediction model that predicts the future visits of a user based on their current location.
 The idea is to raise awareness to users about the privacy risk while sharing the location with applications on mobiles and computers.
 This chapter briefs markov chain model for location prediction and path prediction overview.

 4.1 Overview